Buyers Guides

 FX

-The Katana may have significantly fewer built in amp voicings, but the selection of on board FX beats the Positive Grid Spark handily.
-The Katana 50 comes pre loaded with 60 digital recreations of Boss’ most famous pedals.
+The Katana may have significantly fewer built-in amp voicings, but the selection of onboard FX beats the Positive Grid Spark handily.
+The Katana 50 comes preloaded with 60 digital recreations of Boss’ most famous pedals.
 One of the few weak points of this amp is that in order to properly manipulate the FX, you have to make changes in the Boss Tone Studio software.
 Tone Studio is a great app that actually lets you make signal chains similar to using a pedal board, but it’s not something you can adjust on the fly.

 YAMAHA THR30II vs Positive Grid Spark! - Which one is the Best Practice Amp?